UCI-GDIM31/class-activities-chengzi3277/README.md

 3.
 The balls get too bright because each bounce keeps adding light intensity with no limit.

+### w4

+1.   table 19
+  _isGrounded is a member variable of type boolean, used to track whether the character is on the ground.And the code will call a method to check When both the player click space and the cat is "isgrounded" , the if statement will be ture.
+And the last code  means when the cat start jumping the 'isgrounded' will be false, it limits jump of cat.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727